CWBudde/ts2pas/README.md

 ## Tested definitions

-The following TypeScript definitions have been tested to work:
+The following TypeScript definitions have been tested to work (in terms of a simple translation and not it terms to produce a header that works without manual post processing):

 * abs
 * absolute